-Atypia is a word pathologists use to describe cells that look abnormal either in shape, colour, or size compared to normal, healthy cells in the same location.
+In pathology, the term atypia is used to describe cells that look abnormal either in shape, colour, or size compared to normal, healthy cells in the same location.
 Pathologists may also describe these changes as cytologic atypia or atypical cells.
 These changes can affect the cytoplasm (body) of the cell or the nucleus (the part of the cell that holds the genetic material).